1. CREDIT CARD DEBT

 A debt collection firm is a company that is hired by a creditor to collect money on their behalf.
 So, if you owe a credit card company money, they may hire a debt collection firm to go after that money for them.

-The FDCPA limits when and how a debt collector can contact you.
+The FDCPA limits when and how debt collectors can contact you.
 It is designed to make sure debt collectors keep communications about your debt private.
 It also guards you against having debt collectors harass you with frequent or inconvenient contact.

-The FDCPA requires debt collectors to provide you with written details about the debt a company is trying to collect.
+Another way the FDCPA protects you is by requiring debt collectors to provide you with written details about the debt they’re trying to collect.
 It then requires the debt collector to give you 30 days to respond before they contact you again.

 Debt buyers

-There are companies that specialize in buying past-due debts from creditors.
-This gives them the legal right to try to collect on that debt.
+Some companies specialize in buying past-due debts from creditors.
+They have a legal right to try to collect on that debt.
 They profit if they can collect more than the amount they paid for the debt.

 There are two reasons why it helps to know if a debt buyer is contacting you about a debt instead of the original creditor: